Akash-Ahir/90DaysOfDevOps/2026/day-61/day-61-terraform-intro.md

 ### 1. What is Infrastructure as Code (IaC)?
 Why does it matter in DevOps?

-  `What is Terraform`-Terraform is the practice of managing and provisioning IT infrastructure like servers, databases, and network through machine readable code insted of clicking through manual web interface
+  `What is Terraform`-Terraform allows us to create, update, and manage cloud infrastructure using configuration files instead of manually provisioning resources through a cloud

    `Why does it matter in DevOps`- Manually provisioning cloud infrastructure is slow, hard to track, and prone to human errors.
 Infrastructure as a code matters because it provides version control, scalability and automated deployments.
 With terraform devops team can create indentical environment in minutes ensure consistency, and recovery instently from disasters by simple rerunning the code

 ### 2. What problems does IaC solve compared to manually creating resources in the AWS console?
   - Manual creation takes time and is prone to human errors which result in saving `time`, `efficiency`, `expenses`, `automation`, `not wasted resources`, and `not dependent on other`

 ### 3. How is Terraform different from AWS CloudFormation, Ansible, and Pulumi?

    ### **Terraform vs Ansible** ###